GuccioGucci/yoke/README.md

 }
 ```

-In order to solve this "chicken and eggs" problem (having a task definition already prepared *before* the very first application deploy), we prepared a [bogus Docker image](Docker/bogus), with a minimal Nginx website, always replying with a `200 OK` response on any endpoint.
+For achieving second goal, and solving this "chicken and eggs" problem (having a task definition already prepared *before* the very first application deploy), we prepared a [bogus Docker image](Docker/bogus), with a minimal Nginx website, always replying with a `200 OK` response on any endpoint.
 This is ideal for emulating a proper health-check, as it would be for the real application.

 This Docker image is expected to be built and pushed to your reference Docker registry (`ECR` or private one), and then referenced in dedicated `bogus` task definitions.
 Suggested approach is provisioning one task definition for every exposed HTTP port, eg: `bogus-80`, `bogus-8080`, `bogus-8090` and the like.
 Here's a sample Terraform snippet for doing so: